 - High: Monthly payment greater than 14% of monthly income

-A federal student loan for which in some cases, a borrower is not responsible for paying the interest while in an in-school, grace*, or deferment period.
+A federal student loan for which a borrower is not generally responsible for paying the interest while in an in-school, grace*, or deferment period.
 Includes Direct Subsidized Loans (made through the William D. Ford Federal Direct Loan Program) and Subsidized Federal Stafford Loans (made through the Federal Family Education Loan (FFEL) Program**.)

 * Interest will be charged during your grace period, if your loan is first disbursed July 1, 2012 through June 30, 2014.

-** The FFEL Program ended July 1, 2010 and no new loans have been made since that date.
+** The FFEL Program ended June 30, 2010 and no new loans have been made under the FFEL Program since that date.

 Reduces the taxes owed.